EricZinda/Perplexity/docs/pxint/pxint0080SimplePropositions.md

 ## Responding to Simple Propositions
-The [Sentence Types](../devcon/devcon0070SentenceForce) conceptual topic outlines the logic for how to detect what type of phrase a user made.
-Here we'll walk through how to implement one type of phrase: the proposition.
+The examples we've seen examples that respond just by printing out all the solutions that were found.
+It is time to start responding more like a human would.
+Here we'll walk through how to implement a better response to one type of phrase: the proposition.
 The next sections will walk through the rest.

-"Propositions" are sentences that declare something to be true like "A file is very large".
-If true, a human would expect something like "yep, you are right" or "correct!" or "yes, this is true" as a response (error cases will be [handled later](devhowtoChoosingWhichFailure)).
-A phrase is a proposition if the "sentence force" (SF) property of one or more of its variables is `prop` as [described in the previous section](devhowtoSentenceForce).
+"Propositions" are sentences that declare something to be true like, "A file is very large".
+If true, a human would expect something like "yep, you are right" or "correct!" or "yes, this is true" as a response (error cases will be [handled later]()).
+As described in the [Sentence Types section](../devcon/devcon0070SentenceForce), the English Resource Grammar helps us identify the type of phrase we received by providing a property called `SF` or "Sentence Force".
+A phrase is a proposition if the `SF` property of one or more of its variables is `prop`.

-Below is the MRS for "A file is very large".
-As described in the [previous section](devhowtoSentenceForce): `e2` has a sentence force of "proposition": `SF: prop`.
+Below is the MRS for "A file is large".
+As described in the [previous section](devhowtoSentenceForce): `e2` is the `INDEX` of the MRS, which represents the "syntactic head" or "main point" of the phrase.
+It has a sentence force of "proposition": `SF: prop`.

 ~~~
+[ "a file is large"
-[ TOP: h0
+  TOP: h0
-INDEX: e2
-RELS: <
+  INDEX: e2 [ e SF: prop TENSE: pres MOOD: indicative PROG: - PERF: - ]
-[ _a_q LBL: h4 ARG0: x3 [ x PERS: 3 NUM: sg IND: + ] RSTR: h5 BODY: h6 ]
+  RELS: < [ _a_q<0:1> LBL: h4 ARG0: x3 [ x PERS: 3 NUM: sg IND: + ] RSTR: h5 BODY: h6 ]
-[ _file_n_of LBL: h7 ARG0: x3 [ x PERS: 3 NUM: sg IND: + ] ARG1: i8 ]
+          [ _file_n_of<2:6> LBL: h7 ARG0: x3 ARG1: i8 ]
-[ _very_x_deg LBL: h1 ARG0: e9 [ e SF: prop TENSE: untensed MOOD: indicative PROG: - PERF: - ] ARG1: e2 ]
-[ _large_a_1 LBL: h1 ARG0: e2 [ e SF: prop TENSE: pres MOOD: indicative PROG: - PERF: - ] ARG1: x3 ]
+          [ _large_a_1<10:15> LBL: h1 ARG0: e2 ARG1: x3 ] >
->
   HCONS: < h0 qeq h1 h5 qeq h7 > ]

-          ┌────── _file_n_of(x3,i8)
-_a_q(x3,RSTR,BODY)    ┌── _very_x_deg(e9,e2)
-               └─ and(0,1)
-                        └ _large_a_1(e2,x3)
 ~~~

-In order to start responding to user phrases properly, we need to begin passing in more information from the MRS, not just the predications.
-We'll need the variable properties.
+In order to start responding to user phrases properly, we need to give the solver variable properties in addition to the predications.
 We'll do this using a dictionary.
 In fact, we can make it easier to read using the Python `json` format.
 The `json` format is basically a way of building up an object out of base types (strings, integers, etc) and lists and dictionaries, in a big tree.

 In a `json` declaration:
 - Dictionaries are surrounded by `{}` with key/value pairs represented by `"key":"value"`